mty22/krunker.io-translations/README.md

 Not sure on how to use GitHub?
 Have a look at this [Introduction to GitHub](https://lab.github.com/githubtraining/introduction-to-github) tutorial as it may answer many common questions!

 **Before translating Krunker into another language**, please search for an [existing issue](https://github.com/mty22/krunker.io-translations/issues) to see if another person is working on it, or if there's previously answered questions that may help you here!
+It should also be known without saying that use of tools such as Google Translator is not permitted.
+If you are found to be using it, you will not be eligible to participate in this project.

 Here's an example of searching for issues related to "Spanish":